 Data quality is also essential and an important lever for improving its performance.
 According to a Gartner study, large companies estimate losses related to poor data quality at $15 million per year.
 The project leader must therefore be equipped with flexible, powerful tools to make the most out of the data.

 For example, popular data platforms are becoming more powerful and now provide greater finesse and better relevance when processing the mass of information collected.
 Historically popular CRM (Customer Relationship Management) tools have been joined and complemented recently by DMPs (Data Management Platforms) or CDPs (Customer Data Platforms).

-Then, the data must be decoded, interpreted and above all “translated” to make it useful and operational for everyone.
-Visual analysis is one of many tools that facilitates understanding and ensures a more global ownership.
-It enables a more fluid, more efficient exchange of sometimes-different languages and codes between departments.
+Then, the data must be decoded, interpreted, and above all “translated” to make it useful and operational for everyone.
+Visual analysis is one of many tools that facilitate understanding and ensures more global ownership.
+It enables a more fluid, more efficient exchange of sometimes different languages and codes between departments.